Makio64/christmasxp2015/README.md

 # Christmas Experiments 2015

 Christmas xp is a Digital Advent Calendar featuring artists everyday until christmas :)
-This year Christmas Experiments feature artists but also decide to open to more peoples to discover new talents & share more lovely pixels together.

 ## How to participate
 Christmas Experiments is a project with a community composed of many top digital artist all around the world like Acko, Mrdoob, Matt Groves, Cabibbo, Nicoptere, Brunoimbrizi, Saqoosha... and the list is long.
 This year, we decide to open it to more people to spotlight new talents, with the same desire of quality that we have since the start.
-Therefore, everyday will have a limited number of places available.
-If you wish to contribute, please check the followings:
+Therefore, everyday will have a limited number of places/chocolate available.
+If you wish to contribute to the adventure, please check the followings:

 ### Experiments requierement:
 - all style accepted but keep a high quality